eti-p-doray/log6308/README.md

 `python3 netflix_0.0_latent.py`

 This will run model training and validation.
-Progress is written in console while model state is saved in log/model_name/ folder and can be visualized with tensorboad.
+Progress is written in console and optionally can be saved to log/model_name/ as a .csv with `--log_perf` flag.
+Model state is always saved to log/model_name/ folder and can be visualized with tensorboad.